-House Immigration Bills Set For Thursday Votes Expected To Fail
+House GOP Leaders Delay Vote On Compromise Immigration Bill

+House Republican leaders scheduled a meeting for all GOP members Thursday afternoon to discuss the compromise bill in the hopes that wavering members will get behind it.

-The House of Representatives will vote on two immigration bills Thursday afternoon.
-These efforts, like previous attempts at addressing the contentious issue, are expected to fail — an outcome that could ratchet up pressure on House Speaker Paul Ryan to step down as Republican leader.
+The difficult task of passing immigration legislation is opening up long-standing fissures among the House GOP.
+If the issue continues to highlight disagreements within the Republican conference, it could ratchet up pressure on Ryan to step down as speaker.

-Since President Trump ended the protections of the Deferred Action for Childhood Arrivals program last September and punted its future to Congress, lawmakers have failed to reach a consensus on any legislation to deal with the program or with the administration's push for stepped-up border security measures.
-This latest effort is expected to fall short because the overlying dynamics of immigration politics haven't changed.
+Since President Trump ended the protections of the Deferred Action for Childhood Arrivals program, or DACA, last September and punted its future to Congress, lawmakers have failed to reach a consensus on any legislation to deal with the program or with the administration's push for stepped-up border security measures.
+This latest effort is expected to fall short because the underlying dynamics of immigration politics haven't changed.

 Ahead of the votes, Ryan conceded that the goal of bringing the likely doomed measures up for a vote was to prevent moderates from gathering more signatures on a measure known as a discharge petition, which would force votes on their own set of immigration bills.

-"Because a discharge petition would have brought legislation to the floor that the president would have surely vetoed.
-It would have been an exercise in futility," Ryan explained.
+"Because a discharge petition would have brought legislation to the floor that the president would have surely vetoed, it would have been an exercise in futility," Ryan explained.
 "But a lot of our members want to be able to express themselves by voting for the policies that they like, so they can express their votes on the floor."

-Ryan's solution: a vote on a hard-line immigration measure authored by Rep. Bob Goodlatte, R-Va, followed by a vote on a broader measure that includes everything Trump wants to see in an immigration bill.
+Ryan's solution: a vote on a hard-line immigration measure authored by Rep. Bob Goodlatte, R-Va., followed by a vote on a broader measure that includes everything Trump wants to see in an immigration bill.

 Trump himself questioned why the House would bother voting on bills even House Republicans were predicting would fail.
 Trump blamed Democrats for the bind, despite disagreements among GOP lawmakers being the reason for the likely defeat in the House.